jjloomis/file-and-folder-management/opening-multiple-finder-windows.md

-# Opening Multiple Finder Windows
+# Opening multiple Finder windows

 To copy a the content of one folder into another folder, you’ll need to open multiple Finder windows.